 Navigating content security options

 Thankfully, organizations have a lot of tools at their disposal to secure video content.
-In fact, just here at IBM Cloud Video using Streaming Manager for Enterprise they have access to they have access to features ranging from:
+In fact, using IBM’s enterprise video streaming offering they have access to they have access to features ranging from:

 - email verification